jalil-salame/NixOsConfig/README.md

 > [!Important]
 > Although I am trying to make this config work on `nixos-23.05` it currently
 > only works on `nixos-unstable` (at least the images built with
 > nixos-generators).
-Your milage may vary.
+Your mielage may vary.

 > [!Note]
 > You can find examples using this configuration at my repo: